InesAlmeida-91/Bloody-M-Arrays/README.md

 ## Description:
-Brief description of the project
+- BLOODY-M-ARRAYS is a game where players try to gather all the correct cocktail ingredients as they fall from the sky.
-- BLOODY-M-ARRAYS is a game where players try to gather all the correct cocktail ingredients as they fall from the sky in order to ...win condition...
+To win the player needs to match the number of cocktails ordered and the number of cocktails made.
 The game ends when players catch a wrong ingredient, that doesn't belong to the cocktail.

  ## Instructions:
  Using the left/right arrow keys to collect all the correct ingredients.
-Make sure to avoid the wrong ingredients though or it's game over!
+The player needs to avoid the wrong ingredients.

 ## MVP - MVP definition here, list of minimum features
 - Ingredients fall from the sky and players moves across the game by clicking left and right arrow keys.